-If you own or are part of multiple Organizations, your stacks will reside in the Organizations they were created in.
-You can switch between Organizations by clicking the ‘ORGANIZATION’ tab in the header, and selecting the required Organization.
+If you own or are part of multiple Organizations, your stacks will reside in the respective Organizations they were created in.

 In order to work on a stack, a user must be part of the Organization that contains the stack.
 Note that a user cannot be directly invited to a stack without also being invited to an Organization.
 Learn how to invite a user to an Organization.

 In Organizations, three predefined roles are available that can be assigned to a user: Owner, Admin, and Member.
 Custom roles cannot be created in an Organization, however, customer roles are still available and can be created for stacks.
 Let’s understand the three predefined roles in detail.